brucemack/microlink/README.md

 # Overview

-Is is possible to run a full EchoLink&reg; station on a microcontroller?
+Is it possible to run a full EchoLink&reg; station on a microcontroller?
 I'm not completely sure, but let's find out.
 The goal of this project is to create the smallest, cheapest possible way to put a radio onto the EchoLink network.
 Are you new to EchoLink&reg;?
 Please [see the official website](https://www.echolink.org/) for complete information.